 Which Connection to Choose?

-This depends on several factors like interference, medium standard, protocol standard, latency, etc.
+Both WiFi and Ethernet have their pros and cons.
+These depend on several factors like interference, medium standard, protocol standard, latency, etc.

 WiFi is more popular these days, but Ethernet connections still offer some significant benefits.
 As such, you should choose your connection based on your needs.